sider/sider-docs/tools/php/codesniffer.md

 Sider tries to detect the most suitable standard and target directory for your project, based on the framework your project is using.

-The following standards  aredetected automatically:
+The following standards are detected automatically:

 * `CakePHP`
 * `Symfony`